mab2400/Redactions/README.md

 - A directory containing _only_ pdf files of the documents (the "from" directory)
 - An empty directory (the "to" directory)

 As the script analyzes each document, it will move the files from the "from" directory to the "to" directory.
-This is a safety measure; if the script gets interrupted at any point, you can pick up where you left off and avoid reanalyzing any documents.

 ## Running the Script